“Nowhere is the importance of investing in health more

 The CHILD-BRIGHT Network focuses on the “whole” child and family unit by exploring brain repair, early interventions, improved outcomes for children with neurological disorders and long-term solutions for well-being and quality of life outcomes.
 This initiative is a new outlook on how research is conducted and introduces a level of innovation that will advance our knowledge and awareness surrounding childhood neurological disorders.

-THREE TO BE is proud to be collaborating with renowned institutions across Canada such as, The Canadian Institutes of Health and Research (CIHR) under Canada’s Strategy for Patient-Oriented Research (SPOR), BC Children’s Hospital, Hospital for Sick Children, Holland Bloorview Kids Rehabilitation Hospital and Montreal Children’s Hospital Foundation.
+Three to Be is honoured to be collaborating with renowned institutions across Canada such as, The Canadian Institutes of Health and Research (CIHR) under Canada’s Strategy for Patient-Oriented Research (SPOR), BC Children’s Hospital, Hospital for Sick Children, Holland Bloorview Kids Rehabilitation Hospital and Montreal Children’s Hospital Foundation.

 Early intervention is key in minimizing developmental problems that children may face.
 Over the past decade, experimental studies have identified fetal, neonatal, and early childhood rehabilitation practices that optimize brain and developmental outcomes.
 CHILD-BRIGHT’s five research projects under the BRIGHT Beginnings theme will focus on bringing these experimental advances to human clinical studies to minimize brain injury and restore brain function.
 Knowing how these therapies influence brain development will allow our team to implement best practices that will promote resilience, and directly improve the child’s physical and mental health, and overall well-being.